cocos/cocos-docs/en/getting-started/first-game/index.md

     }
     ```

-    Click the __Play__ button.
-When playing, click the left and right mouse buttons, you can see the new jump effect in action:
+7. After saving the script go back to the editor and click the __Preview__  button at the top of the editor.
+Then click the left and right mouse button in the preview page to see the new jump effect:

     ![preview with jump](./images/preview-with-jump.gif)